Zlín: Architecture

-The urban plan of Zlín was the creation of František Lydie Gahura, a student at Le Corbusier's atelier in Paris.
-Le Corbusier's inspiration was evident in the basic principles of the city's architecture.
-On his visit to Zlín in 1935, he was appointed to preside over the selective procedure for new apartment houses.
-Le Corbusier also received a commission for creating the plan for further expansion of the city and the company.
-His plan represented a paradigm shift from his earlier conceptions of urban design.
-Here he abandoned an anthropomorphic, centralized city model in favor of the linear city format.
-The change in Le Corbusier's thinking was reflected by the abandonment of the à redents residential pattern in favor of free-standing slab blocks.
-His Zlín plan, however, was never fully adopted.

 Sights

 The Villa of Tomáš Baťa was an early architectural achievement.
-The construction was finished in 1911.
+The construction was completed in 1911.
 The building's design was carried out by the architect Jan Kotěra.
-After its confiscation in 1945, the building served as a Pioneers' house.
+After its confiscation in 1946, the building served as a Pionýr' house.
 Being returned to Tomáš J. Baťa, the son of the company's founder, the building now houses the headquarters of the Thomas Bata Foundation.

-Baťa's Hospital was founded in 1927 and quickly developed into one of the most modern Czechoslovak hospitals.
+Baťa's Hospital was founded in 1927 and quickly developed into one of the most modern hospitals in Central Europe.
 The original architectural set up was designed by F. L. Gahura.